LukeGrahamLandry/franca/README.md

 A self sufficient programming language.

-## Goals

-- make a language stable enough to use for future projects
-- keep it small enough to be maintained by one person
-- learn as much as possible, which means not leaning on tools/libraries written by someone else
-- be fast enough that you never spend time waiting
-  (currently unacceptable; it takes a whole second to compile itself)

 ## Features

 - full compile-time code execution: anything you can do at runtime, you can do at comptime